masterkram/bytehub/docs/Study-Notes/Module-2/Programming/OOP/inheritance.md

 @enduml

 If the game code uses variables of type
-`Item`, say, for keeping an Inventory, then it is easy to add more types of “Items” later on, without changing the code for the Inventory
+`Item`, say, for keeping an `Inventory`, then it is easy to add more types of “Items” later on, without changing the code for the Inventory.

+Because classes that inherit from
+`Item` can be used interchangeably with `Item`.

 ### JavaFX Class Hierarchy